Spend your summer with us.

 A: No, we have students living on campus for just Session Two, and students in doubles will receive another roommate if their Session One roommate moves out.
 Please note that cleaning will occur on the vacant side of the room, so the student staying in the room for the entire duration or summer will need to have their side clean and nothing on the new roommate’s side of the room.
 Failure to comply will result in a charge, further detailed instructions will be sent via email.

-Q: My flight home isn't until June 1st but Spring move out is May 17th.
+Q: My flight home isn't until June 1st but spring move out is May 16th.
 Can I stay in Summer Housing just for two weeks?
 How much would that cost?

 Q: I am taking summer classes during Session Two and after my finals I want to go home for a week, but don’t want to bring everything with me.
 Can I just leave my stuff in my summer room?
 Or move into my Fall room early?

-A: Due to needing to clean the rooms after summer move out and before fall move in, we cannot allow students to leave behind their belongings in their summer room or drop off their belongings into their new room for Fall 2017.
-As a general rule students cannot leave their belongings behind while traveling, and thus should make arrangements to take their belongings with them or find alternative storage options.
+A: Due to needing to clean the rooms after summer move out and before fall move in, we cannot allow students to leave behind their belongings in their summer room or drop off their belongings into their new room for Fall 2018.
+As a general rule, students cannot leave their belongings behind while traveling, and thus should make arrangements to take their belongings with them or find alternative storage options.
 Housing Services is not responsible for lost or stolen items.
-A list of off-campus storage facilities is available here.

 Q: I am returning to campus early due to an on-campus club/activity (orientation counselor, resident advisor, football player, etc.).
 How do I get my keys and when will my room be ready?